 The shophouses were built in the fifties by property developer Ang Oon Hue (1917-1998), whose company also built the shophouses at Sembawang Road.
 The early zinc-roof wooden houses at Jalan Kayu were also Ang Oon Hue’s accomplishments at Jalan Kayu, but they were demolished in the eighties.
 The shophouses survive till this day, and have become an identity node of Jalan Kayu.

 At Jalan Kayu, there are rows of private terrace houses, also developed by Ang Oon Hue, situated in a small network of roads interestingly named after traditional Indonesian dances.
 The roads are Jalan Tari Piring, Jalan Tari Lilin, Jalan Tari Payong, Jalan Tari Dulang, Jalan Tari Zapin and Jalan Tari Serimpi.
+The meanings of the road names are as followed:

 - Tari Piring – Known as “Plate or Saucer Dance” in Indonesian, it is one of the most enchanting traditional dances of Indonesia, originated from a place called Solok, West Sumatra.